 IoT in Transportation Minimizes Risks and Increases Profitability

 - With real-time information, one can be loyal to their clients by informing them about any delays, changes, cancellations, etc. beforehand.
 Eventually, this improves customer relationship management (CRM).

 - IoT in transportation helps to increase the connectivity of owners and managers with operators and drivers.
 Thus, they can instantly communicate about any issues ensuring pro-active repairs and maintenance.

-- It provides robust security services to passengers and employees along with vehicles, equipment, freight and data as well.
+- It provides robust security services to passengers and employees along with vehicles, equipment, freight, and data as well.

-- Illegal practices by drivers or operates can be easily prevented with the help of the internet of things during transportation.
+- Illegal practices by drivers or operators can be easily prevented with the help of the internet of things during transportation.
 It provides transparent information which helps predictive analytics which can lead to better planning of the resources.